 Fire Brigades

 New!
 OSHA has published a proposed rule on Emergency Response to replace the existing Fire Brigades Standard (29 CFR 1910.156).
 OSHA states that the new standard would address a broader scope of emergency responders and would include programmatic elements to protect emergency responders from a variety of occupational hazards.
-The public comment period is currently open and interested parties are encouraged to submit comments to OSHA regarding this proposed rule through June 21, 2024.
-Additionally, OSHA plans to host a public hearing at a future date to be determined.
+The public comment period closed on July 22, 2024.
+OSHA has scheduled an informal public hearing on its proposed rule to begin November 12, 2024 (FR 89:59712-59714).
+Additional information on how to access the informal hearing will be posted at Emergency Response Rulemaking.
 Please reference the NCDOL Standards Information and Activity page for more information on federal rule adoption in NC and OSHA’s Emergency Response Rulemaking page for additional information on this proposed rule.

 Fire brigade means an organized group of employees that are knowledgeable, trained, and skilled in the safe evacuation of employees during emergency situations and in assisting in fire fighting operations.
 Note: The fire brigades standard applies to fire brigades, industrial fire departments and private or contractual type fire departments.